The Move from Industry 3.0 to 4.0 in Baby Steps

 To build that foundation, organizations must invest in:

 • Bi-Directional System Interfaces: Integration must flow both ways.
 ERP pushes orders, materials, and schedules down; MES pushes completions, scrap, and delays back up.
 QMS sends NC alerts to MES; MES feeds inspection data to QMS.
 CRM queries delivery status; SCM adapts to real-time consumption.
-Systems must publish and subscribe to one another continuously—not just exchange files at shift end.
+Systems must publish and subscribe to one another continuously and not just exchange files at shift end.

 • Transaction Mapping and Reconciliation Logic: One work order in ERP might generate hundreds of events in MES.
-Those need to reconcile cleanly and consistently—aggregated, rolled up, and validated across both systems.
+Those need to reconcile cleanly and consistently.
+This includes being aggregated, rolled up, and validated across both systems.
 This includes handling partial completions, split batches, substitutions, and last-minute adjustments without breaking planning logic or historical traceability.

 • Cross-System Entity Matching and Master Data Alignment: A product, machine, or supplier must be recognized identically across systems.
 That requires shared master data models, global identifiers, and lookup logic that translates between naming conventions and data schemas.
 Without this, integration creates confusion instead of clarity.

-• System-Specific Connectors and Interface Adapters: Each system exposes its own set of APIs, protocols, or data formats—IDocs for SAP, REST APIs for Salesforce, file drops for legacy systems.
+• System-Specific Connectors and Interface Adapters: Each system exposes its own set of APIs, protocols, or data formats, including IDocs for SAP, REST APIs for Salesforce, and file drops for legacy systems.
 Integration layers must include translators or adapters that wrap these into clean, resilient, and monitored interfaces.

 • Event-Driven Messaging Architecture: Most ERP systems operate in batches; most production systems operate in real time.
 Bridging them requires message brokers (like MQTT or Kafka) and event streaming platforms that can decouple timing, ensure delivery, and buffer data without loss or overload.